danielmesquitta/asyncloop/README.md

 }
 ```

-The above task will run in parallel, which means the total operation will only take 1 second,
-instead of the 5 it would take otherwise.
+The task runs in parallel, so the total operation will only take 1 second instead of the 5 it would take otherwise.

-⚠️ One thing to be aware of is that each iteration runs in a separate goroutine.
-Therefore
-you'll want to make sure you are performing thread safe operations.
+⚠️ Remember that each iteration runs in a separate goroutine, so you should ensure you are performing thread-safe operations.

-The parallel task won't speed up any compute heavy operations, in that case, you're better off using a normal loop.
-However, in the event of performing network requests or async tasks, then using asyncloop.Loop will improve performance.
+Parallel tasks will not speed up compute-heavy operations; in such cases, you're better off using a normal loop.
+However, for network requests or asynchronous tasks, using `asyncloop.Loop` will improve performance.

 ```go
 package main